z5450851HimaMallina/z5450851_event_study/project1/README.txt

 The data for the next column begins immediately after the 14th character, with the 15th character in the line.

-For your specific DAT files, you have the following information:
+For specific DAT files, there's following information:

 Column Name:
     column position : The order of this column in the file starting with 1.